• Skip to main content

 1. Exercise

 Researchers at Princeton have found that exercise teaches our brains stress resilience.
 Evidence suggests that when individuals who exercise frequently experience a stressor, the neurons in their brain that inhibit excitement undergo a boost of activity.
 This lowers anxiety and prevents stress from interfering with normal brain functioning.
-Perhaps this why a recent study showed that physically fit women in their 60s had similar stress responses to unfit women in their late 20s.
+Perhaps this is why a recent study showed that physically fit women in their 60s had similar stress responses to unfit women in their late 20s.

 2. Low-Stress Diets